-Confidentiality of messages (i.e. communication between two nodes is "privileged" and may not be discussed or divulged to third parties) is achieved through encryption.
+Confidentiality of messages (i.e., communication between two nodes is "privileged" and may not be discussed or divulged to third parties) is achieved through encryption.
 In UAN, the specific encryption technique used is the symmetric one.
 Encryption is realized by splitting cleartext in blocks of fixed, predefined bit-length and encrypting each single block.
 In the most general case, cleartext length is not a multiple of the block length, thus padding is necessary.
-However, padding has the negative effect that the ciphertext may result up to one block longer than the corresponding cleartext.
+However, padding has the negative effect that the ciphertext may turn out to be up to one block longer than the corresponding cleartext.
 This effect is called ciphertext expansion.
 While the ciphertext expansion overhead is negligible in a traditional network, it becomes relevant in wireless sensor networks and, in particular, in underwater acoustic networks where the message size is typically quite small (because of energy and communication constraints).
-In order to avoid such a problem, the IS-MOOS security suite has been based on the CipherText Stealing (CTS) technique.
+To avoid such a problem, the IS-MOOS security suite has been based on the CipherText Stealing (CTS) technique.
 According to this approach, we alter the processing of the last two blocks of plaintext, resulting in a reordered transmission of the last two blocks of ciphertext without the need for any ciphertext expansion (Schneier, 1995).
 The sole encryption without authentication is insecure (Menezes et al., 1996).
 For example, an adversary may flip bits in unauthenticated ciphertext and cause predictable changes in the plaintext that receivers are not able to detect.
 To address this vulnerability, the IS-MOOS system always authenticates messages.
 Security of hash functions is directly related to the length of the digest.
 However, as a digest is appended to the message, it becomes another source of message expansion and consequent communication overhead.
-UAN features a trade-off between security and performance by using 4 bytes digests resulting from truncating the real hash function value.
+UAN features a trade-off between security and performance by using 4-byte digests resulting from truncating the real hash function value.
 Using such a short hash function value is not detrimental to security (Dini and Lo Duca, 2011).
 An adversary has a 1 in 232 chance to blindly forge a digest.
-If an adversary repeatedly tries to forge it, he/she needs on average 231 trials, which, however, cannot be performed off-line.
+If an adversary repeatedly tries to forge it, he/she needs on average 231 trials, which, however, cannot be performed offline.
 This means that the adversary has to validate a given forgery only by sending it to an authorized receiver.
-This implies that the adversary has to send 2^{31} messages in order to successfully forge a single malicious message.
-While in a conventional network
+This implies that the adversary has to send 231 messages in order to successfully forge a single malicious message.
+While in a conventional network this number of trials is not large enough, it is clear that in an underwater acoustic network this should provide an adequate level of security.
+An adversary can try to flood the network with forgeries, but on a 500-bps channel with 184-bit messages, he/she can only send about 2.71 attempts per second.
+Thus, sending 231 messages requires around 306 months, i.e., about 25 years.
+Battery-operated vehicles do not have enough energy to receive that many messages.
+Furthermore, the integrity attack would translate into a denial of service attack since the adversary needs to occupy the acoustic channel for a long time, and it is feasible to detect when such an attack is underway.
+Simple heuristics have been used in UAN: vehicles signal the base station (command and control) when the rate of digest/MAC failures exceeds a predetermined threshold.